matusf/openapi-fuzzer/README.md

 OpenAPI fuzzer

 Options:
-  -s, --spec        path to OpenAPI specification
-  -u, --url         url of api to fuzz
+  -s, --spec        path to OpenAPI specification file -u, --url         url of api to fuzz
   -i, --ignore-status-code
                     status codes that will not be considered as finding